Your pet wants you to read our newsletter. (Then give them a treat.)

 The Health Benefits of Strawberries for Cats

 Strawberries are chock full of fiber, vitamin C, potassium, and antioxidants.
 It’s this big nutritional punch packed in low-calorie, super sweet little berries that earned strawberries the title of “superfood.”
-It’s possible that the high fiber content helps treat constipation, but there is a lack of research showing a correlation between eating strawberries and good feline gut health.
+It’s possible that the high-fiber content helps treat constipation, but there is a lack of research showing a correlation between eating strawberries and good feline gut health.

 The kicker?
 Your cat might not even want to eat strawberries.
 Cats are considered “sweet blind,” meaning they lack the receptors that allow them to taste sugar.
 Unlike dogs, who are eager to satisfy their sweet tooth with strawberries and other sugary treats, cats may not find strawberries that enticing.
+That said, some cats are drawn to the texture and juiciness of strawberries — so even if they don’t find them sweet, they might want to indulge.

 How to Add Strawberries to Your Cat’s Diet

-If your cat does like strawberries, go ahead and offer them as an occasional treat — but prep them first to ensure they’re safe.
+If your cat likes strawberries, go ahead and offer them as an occasional treat — but prep them first to ensure they’re safe.
 Wash the berries to remove any dirt and residual chemicals and cut off the leaves and stems, which are difficult to digest.
 Instead of tossing your cat an entire strawberry, Dr. Wismer suggests cutting the berries into bite-sized pieces to prevent a potential choking hazard.

 Dog food is safe for cats in small amounts, but it shouldn’t be their main course.